Distance metrics

 cosine

 .
-It can be set in the vectorIndexConfig field as part of the schema (here's an example adding a class to the schema) to any of the following types:
+It can be set in the vectorIndexConfig field as part of the schema (example) to any of the following types:

 In all cases, larger distance values indicate lower similarity.
 Conversely, smaller distance values indicate higher similarity.